mindspore-ai/mindspore/CONTRIBUTING.md

 - Refactoring guidelines

     We encourage developers to refactor our code to eliminate the [code smell](https://en.wikipedia.org/wiki/Code_smell).
 All codes should conform to needs to the coding style and testing style, and refactoring codes are no exception.
+[Lizard](http://www.lizard.ws) threshold for nloc (lines of code without comments) is 100 and for cnc (cyclomatic complexity number) is 20, when you receive a *Lizard* warning, you have to refactor the code you want to merge.

 - Document guidelines